wahoti/BattleRoyalBot/README.md

 to add a new command

 - add the command file in /commands/actions/newAction.js
-- register the command in /game/CONST.js
+- register the command in ACTIONS in /game/CONST.js
 - add options in /game/CONST.js
 - add a handler to /game/Game.js